weaviate/weaviate-io/developers/integrations/operations/arize/index.md

 image: og/integrations/home.jpg
 ---

-Phoenix is an open-source tool for tracing and evaluation built by [Arize AI](https://arize.com/).
+[Arize AI](https://arize.com/) created Phoenix, an open-source tool for tracing and evaluation.

 ## Arize and Weaviate
-You can log search queries sent to Weaviate, or requests to LLM providers through the OpenTelemetry into Phoenix.
+You can use OpenTelemetry to log search queries sent to Weaviate and requests sent to LLM providers in Phoenix.

 Phoenix provides a data visualization UI and additional APIs for accessing logged data.

 ## Our Resources
 [**Hands on Learning**](#hands-on-learning): Build your technical understanding with end-to-end tutorials.